SobolGaming/Trivianator/README.md

 6) Check out [First Steps](#first-steps-after-running)

-You may add the apache and nginx servers in to  and use the `.envs/.insecure.production` file to see an example of "production"
+If you feel like experimenting with a dockerized example of a production apache or nginx setup (serving static files for django, etc NOT SECURITY) You may add the apache and nginx servers in to the `production.yml` and use the `.envs/.insecure.production` file to see an example of "production".
+It does not configure SSL.

 ## First Steps after Running